How to tell if you have a phobia

 • headache.

-People with complex phobias (social phobia and agoraphobia) are more likely to see an impact on their wellbeing, since the triggers for these phobias are more common and harder to avoid.
-For example, someone might be unable to go to school or work, or may avoid seeing their friends and family.
+All phobias can be hard to deal with, but people with complex phobias (social phobia and agoraphobia) are more likely to see an impact on their wellbeing, since the triggers for these phobias are more common and harder to avoid.
+For example, you might be unable to go to school or work, or avoid seeing friends and family.

 Specific phobias usually develop before the age of ten.
-They can be the result of a frightening early experience with a specific object or situation (e.g. if a young child is bitten by a dog).
-Phobias can also start during childhood from witnessing the phobia of someone close to them (e.g. a child whose parent has a phobia of spiders is more likely to develop the same phobia).
+They might be caused by a frightening early experience with a specific object or situation (e.g. if you were bitten by a dog as a child).
+Phobias can also start during childhood from witnessing someone close to you with a phobia (e.g. if your parent has a phobia of spiders, you’re more likely to develop the same phobia).

 The causes of complex phobias are harder to determine.
-It’s thought that these phobias result from a combination of life experiences, personality traits, genetics and family history.
-Find more information about the causes of phobias and anxiety disorders here.
+It’s thought that these kinds of phobias come from a combination of life experiences, personality traits, genetics and family history.

 Phobias are really difficult to manage alone, and luckily, you don’t have to – there’s help out there.
-Like many other anxiety disorders, they respond well to treatment.
-The first step is to see your GP or mental health professional, or get in touch with a professional service online or over the phone.
+The first step is to see your GP or mental health professional if you already have one.
+You can also get in touch with a professional service online or by phone.

-Your doctor will work with you, at a pace that suits you, to figure out a treatment plan that works for you.
+Your doctor will work with you to figure out a phobia treatment plan that suits your needs.
 This could include a combination of therapy, medication and self-management strategies.
-Get some more information about treatments for anxiety disorders here.
+These treatments are usually really helpful for managing the signs and symptoms of your phobia.
+Get more information about treatments for anxiety disorders.